sarchar/Bitmsg/README.md

 will help determine which messages you are able to receive.

 * -p : This will listen on the network for unencrypted, public messages.
-* -w key : This will listen on the network for encrypted (RC4), "chan" messages.
+* -w key : This will listen on the network for encrypted (RC4) messages.
 You can specify '-w' multiple times.
+* -a key : This will listen on the network for encrypted (AES-128) messages.
+You can specify '-a' multiple times.
+AES-128 keys must be 16 bytes in length.

-For example, "python msgwatch.py -p -w general" will listen for messages that are encrypted with the phrase "general".
+For example, "python msgwatch.py -p -w general -a mysecretkeyhello" will listen for messages that are encrypted with RC4 using the phrase "general" and with AES-128 using mysecretkeyhello.

 TODO
 ====